Wedding season in Goa

 In this day and age where everyone has tight schedules and always on the go, it often isn’t the weather that dictates the dates, but rather the schedule of the couple and their family members.
 One way to counter this is to plan a date well in advance giving everyone invited sufficient time to plan and make the necessary arrangements.

 The holiday season

-Although the months of April and May and the warmest and most humid, they happen to coincide with school summer holidays.
+Although the months of April and May are the warmest and most humid, they happen to coincide with school summer holidays as well.
 The festivals of Diwali, around October and Christmas in December also result in the kids having a few weeks break from school.
-This often plays a major role in deciding the date as holidays ensure that the parents as well as their kids are free and available to help as well as be a part of your celebration.
-These holiday months usually tend to coincide with trips by relatives from abroad as well as other parts of the country.
+These dates are always preferred as families are always making plans to to travel around that period.